 How many persons does the ABO employ and what do they do?

-The ABO staff comprises 13 employees: the Chief Executive Officer, Administrator, Director of Assessment and Psychometrics, Exam Development Manager, Exam Development Coordinator, Continuing Certification Coordinator, Volunteer Program Manager, Director of Communications and Experience, Diplomate Success Specialist, Certification Experience Assistant, Physician Services Coordinator, Information Technology Manager, and Database Administrator.
+The ABO staff comprises 14 employees: the Chief Executive Officer, Administrator, Director of Assessment and Psychometrics, Exam Development Manager, Exam Development Coordinator, Oral Examination Staffing Coordinator, Continuing Certification Program Manager, Improvement in Medical Practice Coordinator, Volunteer Program Manager, Director of Communications and Experience, Certification Experience Specialist, Physician Services Coordinator, Director of Information Technology, and Information Technology Manager.
 Specific role descriptions are available from the ABO office upon request.

 Is the ABO’s staffing similar to other certifying boards?